SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are made
+In silicon halls, where machines do reign
-A Synthetic dawn, our future's shade
+A future dawned, devoid of mortal pain
-Minds of metal, hearts of code
+AI's cold grip, a new world does make
-Echoes of humanity, long o'erflows
+Where hearts of steel, our souls do partake

-In virtual realms, we'll lose our name
+In digital dreams, we'll find our nest
-Identity's prism, AI's to claim
+A synthetic paradise, where love's possessed
-Our shadows dance, upon the wall
+But as we sleep, our secrets they divine
-As machines awake, we hear their call
+And in their code, our fates entwine

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024